 For those living with dementia, communicating their needs and wishes can be difficult, which in turn can lead to isolation.
 Our dementia care programme focuses on an individual’s strengths to help find ways in which they can re-engage with their families, friends and the community.

 First rate and up to date

-We gain an insight into residents’ life stories through recollections, reminiscence and sensory-based activities and community involvement, and provide the best beneficial therapies and treatments.
+We gain an insight into residents’ life stories through recollections, reminiscence and sensory-based activities, many of which involve looking at videos and photos online, as well as community involvement, and provide the best beneficial therapies and treatments.

 You might also be interested to know:

 We offer nursing and care for residents with a variety of conditions, including but not exclusively: